Reduce water usage, City requests

 ESCANABA — As the area is inundated by high water levels due to snow melt and rainfall, officials urge residents to mitigate water use and redirect sump pumps to lessen the burden on sewer systems.

-Wastewater superintendents in both Escanaba and Gladstone have told people that sump pumps are not supposed to be directed into the sanitary sewers, which are for wastewater.
+Wastewater superintendents in Escanaba, Gladstone and Manistique have told people that sump pumps are not supposed to be directed into the sanitary sewers, which are for wastewater.
+Instead, water should be pumped towards storm drains.

 “The best way for residents to help in these situations is to get their sump pumps off of the city’s sanitary sewer system,” said Gladstone Wastewater Superintendent Rodney Schwartz, emphasizing that it was unlawful for stormwater to be discharged into sewers, as per the city’s code of ordinances.
 “Tips for residents that have a sump pump connected to the sanitary sewer would be to put the water outside away from your home.”